swirtSJW/hook-update-deploy-tools/README.md

   // Optional Watchdog style variables array.
 Arrays or Objects are welcome
   // variable values.
   $variables = array('!count' => count($some_array_i_built)));
   // Optional Watchdog level.
-If WATCHDOG ERROR or more serious, it will throw
-  // an exception and fail the hook_update.
 If FALSE, it will output the message
   // but not log it to watchdog.
 (Default: WATCHDOG_NOTICE)
   $watchdog_level = WATCHDOG_WARNING
   // Optional value to indent the message.
 (Default: 1)